microsoft/AzureTRE-Deployment/README.md

 ## Local development

-The AzureTRE deployment repository includes support for local development using a devcontainer.
-A devcontainer is a container-based development environment that provides a consistent and isolated environment for developing applications.
-This allows developers to work on the same configuration, ensuring compatibility and reducing the chances of compatibility issues.
+The AzureTRE deployment repository includes support for deployment from your local machine using a devcontainer.
 Read more about it [here](https://code.visualstudio.com/docs/remote/containers).

-With the use of a devcontainer for local development in the AzureTRE deployment repository, developers can:

-Clone the repository to their local machine.
-Define the devcontainer configuration, including the required dependencies, tools, and settings.
-Build and run the devcontainer.
-Use the devcontainer to develop the application.
-Commit changes to the repository and push to the remote repository.
-This approach provides a streamlined and efficient way for developers to work on the AzureTRE deployment solution, with the added benefits of consistency, isolation, and collaboration.
-As part of the devcontainer setup the AzureTRE version is set up, which will be downloaded and used in the container.
+It contains all the required tooling to develop your custom templates and deploy the Azure TRE.
+In addition it defines the AzureTRE version that will be downloaded and used in the container.

-The files for the dev container are located in `/.devcontainer/` folder.
+The files for the dev container are located in /.devcontainer/ folder.

 ### Prerequisites